WhatTheDickens/engl367-f19/syllabus.md

 #### Connected species: Readings

 - T 10/8 Selections on evolution
-- R 10/10 Tennyson, Selections from *In Memoriam*
+- R 10/10 Alfred Tennyson, Selections from *In Memoriam*

 - T 10/15: No class
 - R 10/17: Tennyson, Selections from *In Memoriam*; essay first draft due